3rd Virginia Infantry Regiment: 1859

 July 4, 1859- Announced by sunrise salutes of the Portsmouth Light Artillery and from the Pennsylvania, by 8:00 A.M. the regiment was formed.
 After ceremonial preliminaries by Adjutant Frank M. Ironmonger, Colonel Hodges took command and marched the regiment through the towns principal streets to the Middle Street Presbyterian Church.
 A prayer by Dr. Bagwell opened the ceremony followed by reading of The Declaration of Independence by Lieutenant Fauth and addresses by Captain John W. H. Wrenn of the Marion Rifles as well as a patriotic poem by Dr. J. M. Covert, surgeon of the National Greys.

 November 26, 1859- With rumors of attempts to free John Brown and his men, Governor Henry Alexander Wise called out militia from across the area.
 From the 3rd was called the Portsmouth National Light Infantry Greys while the rest of the regiment was put in a state of readiness.
-On the following day, the National Greys boarded the Steamship Louisiana along with the Captain Lamb's Woodis Riffles of Norfolk en route to Baltimore.
+On the following day, the National Greys boarded the Steamship Louisiana along with the Captain Lamb's Woodis Rifles of Norfolk en route to Baltimore.
 Upon their arrival in Baltimore on Monday, the two companies boarded a train to Harper's Ferry and were then stationed at Charles Town.

 December 1, 1859- Colonel Hodges received orders to hold the recently revived Old Dominion Guard which had been inactive for nearly a year in readiness under Captain A. J. Culpepper being selected to relieve the National Greys.
 However, before such orders were carried out the crisis surrounding John Brown subsided.

-December 2, 1859- On the day of John Browns execution, The National Greys were stationed in the yard of the courthouse where they occupied the first floor.
+December 2, 1859- On the day of John Brown's execution, The National Greys were stationed in the yard of the courthouse where they occupied the first floor.
 Following the execution the company held a mock trial for John Brown which attracted much attention.

 December 16, 1859- On the occasion of the execution of John E. Cook, The National Greys as well as the Woodis Rifles were stationed behind the gallows between two pieces of artillery.
 Three days later with a parting salute from the Alexandria Artillery the Greys and Rifles left Charles Town.
 Upon reaching Harper's Ferry, they toured the armory before departing by train for home.